Some notes on the Scagell family

 I am a writer and broadcaster, and run Galaxy Picture Library.
 My published books include:

-(Published in the UK as Astronomy from Towns and Suburbs by George Philip) Further research on the Scagell family tree is restricted by my own lack of time, but I hope that these notes will be useful to anyone who wants to continue it.
-I will be happy to make additions to these notes if anyone sends them to me by e-mail or on disc, but I don't want to type out whole family trees!
+Further research on the Scagell family tree is restricted by my own lack of time, but I hope that these notes will be useful to anyone who wants to continue it.
+I will be happy to make additions to these notes if anyone sends them to me by e-mail, but I don't want to type out whole family trees!

 www.galaxypix.com/scagell.htm